OpenGHz/TBSI-MyHomework/README.md

 # TBSI-MyHomework
-My homework of TBSI Ph.D lectures.
+My homework of TBSI Ph.D lectures, which can just be trated as references and may not be all right.